foxssake/nohub/docs/source/getting-started/running-nohub.rst

 A docker image is regularly published from the `main` branch.

-To run the *nohub* docker image, expose the necessary ports, and make sure *nohub* listens for outside connections:
+To run the *nohub* docker image, make sure to expose the necessary ports:

 .. highlight:: sh
 .. code::

-  docker run -p 9980:9980 -p 9981:9981 \
+  docker run -p 9980:9980 -p 9981:9981 ghcr.io/foxssake/nohub:main
-             -e NOHUB_TCP_HOST=* -e NOHUB_METRICS_HOST=* \
-             ghcr.io/foxssake/nohub:main

-The above will:

-- publish port ``9980`` for the clients
+This exposes port ``9980`` for clients to connect on, and port ``9981`` to serve metrics.
-- publish port ``9981`` for metrics
-- configure *nohub* to listen on all available interfaces for clients
-- configure *nohub* to listen on all available interfaces for scraping metrics

 Using bun
 ---------